 Perspectives would certainly rank amongst my favorite narrative games.
 If you’re familiar with Narrative Collage the premise is very similar but the mechanics are less tech dependent.
+This version allows players to self-edit and generally speak in an established order while Narrative Collage places this function in the hands of the technician who can raise the lights on any character at whim.
 The game also benefits from a slightly more luxurious pace: it can easily fill seven or eight minutes given the chance.

 A unifying event or scenario is obtained where a group of characters might congregate or share a moment of significance.
 Four players form a line in front of the audience, with each one stepping forward when it’s their turn.
 The first player (typically positioned stage right) is the first to speak and begins a narration from the point of view of a unique character of their making.
 After perhaps a couple of sentences they step back and the next player in the sequence continues the storytelling process, offering the beginning of a new arc from their own character’s perspective.
 Once all four characters have established their personae, the sequence continues through multiple rotations until eventually all four characters and stories meet in a culminating moment in time inspired by the initial suggestion.